-Morning Garden families will be able to park in the front driveway of the school only during the times when they are in class.
 You may park on the street for up to one hour without a permit.
 In the afternoons from 2:00-4:00pm, do not park on Coral Street, as it is a bus lane at this time and you may be ticketed.

-The speed limit in the rear parking lot is 5 miles per hour, with no exceptions.
+The speed limit on campus is 2 miles per hour.